 The following guidelines should be followed when using protective equipment:

-• Should be worn in any situation in which there is potential hand contact with blood.
+• Should be worn in any situation in which there is potential hand contact with blood, body fluids, mucous membranes or contaminated items.
 Disposable gloves are most commonly used.

 • Check the gloves for holes, tears, or punctures before wearing.

 • When removing potentially contaminated gloves, rollup the end of the glove inside out.
 This gives you a clean surface to remove the second glove with an unprotected hand.